Harmoni (Transjakarta)

-Harmoni is a Transjakarta bus rapid transit station located in Hayam Wuruk street, Jakarta, Indonesia.
+Harmoni is a Transjakarta bus rapid transit station located on Hayam Wuruk Road, Jakarta, Indonesia.
 The name of the station comes from the Harmony Society Building, which once stood nearby its area.
-It used to be a central station and transit point between corridor 1, 2, 3, 8, and other routes.
+It used to be a central station and an interchange between corridor 1, 2, 3, 8, and other routes.
 Due to the ongoing construction of the Jakarta MRT, the operational of the station has moved into a temporary building located at the north of the original building.
 The temporary building has limited capacity that can only serves corridor 1 only and several routes have to be rerouted.